-William K. Jackson, is a partner in Jackson Farms, a dairy that milks 160 cows and grows corn, soybeans and alfalfa on 900 acres.
-He is also president of Jackson Farms 2, LLC, which operates an on-farm processing plant and convenience store.
+William K. Jackson, is a partner in Jackson Farms, a dairy that milks 150 cows and grows corn, soybeans and alfalfa on 900 acres.
+He is also president of Jackson Farms 2, LLC, which operates an on-farm dairy product processing plant and convenience store.
 He is president of Jackson Farms 3, LLC and managing partner of Jackson Farms, LP, which manage natural gas holdings.
 He is president of the Fayette County Fair Board and a board member of the Fay-Penn Economic Development Council and the Penn State Fayette, the Eberly Campus Advisory Board.
 Mr. Jackson also serves on the AgFirst Farm Credit Bank Board of Directors.

 Larry A. Seibert, Appointed and Outside Director, retired as a regional manager for the Ben Franklin Technology Partners of Northeast Pennsylvania in 2017.
 He holds a Masters of Science in Education degree from Bloomsburg University.
 Mr. Seibert serves on the board of directors of the Susquehanna Economic Development Association - Council of Governments as the treasurer and chair of the finance committee.
-He also serves as a board member of Core Business Solutions, a board member of the Central Keystone Council of Governments, a member of the tax consolidation committee for Northumberland County and a township supervisor for White Deer Township.
+He also serves as a board member of Core Business Solutions, a board member of the tax consolidation committee for Northumberland County and a township supervisor for White Deer Township.

 Richard D. Shuman, is an owner and operator of RD Shuman Farms.
-The farm consists of 675 acres, 92 of which are owned and 583 are rented.
-He is a grain farmer and has dairy replacements and feeder beef.
+The farm consists of 750 acres, 92 of which are owned and 658 are rented.
+He is a grain farmer, raises dairy replacements and feeder beef.
+He does custom harvesting on an additional 200 acres and supports his parents' 500-acre operation with some management decisions.